scr9035/GettingAndCleaningData/README.md

 ##The function of the Code Book
-To further detail the values of the data and what they mean.
+Contains details about the values of the data and what they mean.